RiRi9527/MERN-EZCHECK-DEMO/README.md

    - Use a token for authentication - use jsonwebtoken is a library used in Node.js applications to create and verify JSON Web Tokens (JWT)
    - Use Cloudinary to handle images: upload images to the cloud and store the image URL as a string in the database
    - Use MongoDB as the database and Mongoose to connect to it
+   - Designed authentication permissions where different permissions allow fetching different data.
+Higher-level permissions can modify and delete data, among other things

 2. Problems I solved